sircuri/GoodWeUSBLogger/README.md

 Systemd will run the program as the user goodwe and take care of restarting it when necessary.
 All logging information will be shown in the systemd logs.

 ## python3
 Most of the information on python3 can be found above.
 Right now python2 is the default.
 If you want to use python3, replace the _#!/usr/bin/python_ at the top of _GoodWe.py_ with _#!/usr/bin/python3_, leave the rest of the line unchanged.
+The same change has to be made in _DaemonPy/daemonpy.py_.